backdrop-contrib/config_batch_upload/README.md

 A proof of concept for the ability to upload a batch of config files that would add a feature to Backdrop CMS.

+At this early stage, this module adds a "recipe" tab to the configuration menu options.
+Users can upload a batch of configuration files through the UI.
+The configuration files must be in tarball with tar.gz format.

+There is no export feature at this time.

 LICENSE
 ---------------